-- Pluck a hair so that a large portion of root is removed from your head (yikes!)
-For people of Caucasian heritage, the root will be white/translucent in appearance.
-People of African heritage will have roots that are dark.
+- 1) Pluck a hair so that a large portion of root is removed from your head (yikes!)
+The root can be anywhere from dark to translucent depending on your individual heritage and biology.
 Regardless of the color, the root will be sticky so you can test it by touching it to the bench top to see if it adheres.
 Check to make sure you got some root and not all shaft. - 2) Put the hair into a small microfuge tube with the root at the bottom of the tube.
 Cut off most of the hair but keep the root (~5 mm).
 Be careful, sometimes the root will jump away when you cut the hair.

-3) Incubate the root in 100 μL digestion buffer (which contains 6 μg of proteinase K) for I hour at 55°C, then 10 minutes at 95°C (what is the purpose of this step?).
-Use thermocycler program HAIR I - lid disabled.
+3) Incubate the root in 100 μL digestion buffer (which contains 6 μg of proteinase K) for 1 hour at 55°C, then 10 minutes at 95°C (what is the purpose of this step?).
+Use thermocycler program HAIR 1 - lid disabled.